 Distracted driving remains a huge problem on America’s roadways.
 People continue to text, comb their hair, do their makeup, and even get dressed while driving.
 This, of course, has catastrophic consequences for those drivers and other people on the road.

 Considering the small margin for error (sideswipe accidents can occur if a car swerves just a few feet to its right or left), distracted driving often causes sideswipe accidents in Albany.

 State and local governments have made a tremendous push to prevent drinking and driving.
 Despite the best efforts of policymakers and advocates, driving under the influence remains a serious problem in New York State and around the country.

 A considerable percentage of sideswipe accidents occur because a driver was under the influence.
-This isn’t surprising considering intoxicated drivers tend to suddenly swerve into other lanes without notice.
+This isn’t surprising considering intoxicated drivers tend to weave between lanes and suddenly swerve into other lanes without notice.

 Some drivers are prone to bouts of extreme anger while behind the wheel.
 This phenomenon, known as road rage, causes hundreds of sideswipe accidents every year.
 Angry drivers often attempt to exact revenge by swerving towards a vehicle they believe violated the rules of the road.
-Unfortunately, this frequently results in a sideswipe collision.
+Unfortunately, this frequently results in a sideswipe collision and serious personal injuries.

-Not accounting for the weather causes many sideswipe accidents.
+When drivers fail to account for weather conditions, they may lose control of their vehicles and cause sideswipe accidents.
 It’s more difficult for cars to get traction driving on icy or wet roads, which may cause them to slide or skid.
 When a driver loses control, even briefly, they could swerve into the other lane and cause a sideswipe accident.